 It’s a tough walk, and if you are not scared of heights, clambering up and down slippery and narrow paths, and walking over loose rocks, then this will be a great hike for you!
 Did we mention it gets quite windy, and is often cold because of the high altitude?

-The hike begins with a 30–40 minute walk up a recently concreted road that leads to an isolated settlement called Big Plate Camp (alt.
-1091m), a village of 10-15 people that is encircled by the Great Wall.
+The hike begins with a 30–40 minute walk up a concrete road that leads to an isolated settlement called Big Plate Camp (alt.
+1091m), a tiny village that is encircled by the Great Wall.

 From the village we follow a hillside trail that leads to the Great Wall, walking up to a 1,280m peak before getting on to the wall.
 This will take 40–60 minutes, and it will be a steady climb up broad hillsides.